Qigong: The Basics

+The team found that distinct parts of Dr. Sun's brain were activated when he focused on different organs in his patient's body, a discovery they want to explore further.
 The team has not fully analyzed the results of what happened to Reardon's brain at the second site.
 In a previous fMRI study, Dr. Sun directed qi at patients with brain cancer.
 Results indicated he was able to change the vibration of their tumors from outside the room.
 If it's possible to activate cancerous tumors with a nonsurgical method, it raises the possibility of shrinking them away.

 The research team stresses that its results are preliminary.
 Their studies must be repeated and expanded to larger test groups.
 The brain cancer project, completed in 2011, was a pilot study, involving two qigong practitioners, four cancer patients and two healthy subjects.

 "We're clearly finding that something's going on," says Dr. Johnson of UW.
 "But it's really hard to show it consistently, which is what science demands."